 Dr Purva Dewoolkar holds a PhD from the University of Manchester, funded by SEED.
 Her research is concerned with the negotiations and struggles through which sanitation infrastructure is produced in Mumbai, India.
 She is deeply involved in campaigns on the Right to Water and the Development Plan of Mumbai 2014-2034.

-Dongyang Mi is a President's Doctoral Researcher at the University of Manchester, where he is completing a PhD examining emerging and dynamic socio-material patterns of cleanliness, hygiene and sanitation across Bejing and Tianji.
-Mi is an architect, researcher and urban geographer based in the UK, China, and Australia.
-Before joining the University of Manchester, he was a Research Associate at the Institute of Healthy Cities (IHC) affiliated with Hunan University, China.
-Dongyang holds an MA degree from RCA (Royal College of Art, UK), BA and BEng from HUST (Huazhong University of Science and Technology, China).
+Dongyang Mi i is a President's Doctoral Researcher at the University of Manchester and a PhD Candidate in the joint-PhD program under the GOLDEN (Global Doctoral Research Network) Partnerships between the Universities of Manchester and Melbourne.
+He is a human geographer, and his main research interests lie at the intersection of Water, Sanitation, and Hygiene (WASH), sustainable practices and infrastructure, and urban governance and transformation in Chinese and other Global South cities.
+He is one of the initiators/Principal Investigators (PIs) of the China Water Network under the Global Scholar Funds, establishing interdisciplinary and global connections among scholars focused on Chinese water research topics.
+Mi is also an architect, urban designer, and academic tutor based in the UK, China, and Australia.
+Before joining the University of Manchester, he was a Research Assistant at Hunan University, China.
+Mi holds an MA degree in City Design from the RCA (Royal College of Art, UK), and a BA and BEng in Environmental Architecture from HUST (Huazhong University of Science and Technology, China).

 Ulysses Sengupta is Professor of Architecture and Urbanism at the Manchester School of Architecture (MSA).
-He is the founder of Complexity Planning and Urbanism (CPU), a research laboratory (CPU-Lab) and related Masters atelier (CPU&Ai).
-CPU uses a complexity framework to develop new digital tools, computational thinking and urban theory for evolutionary and emergent city systems
+He is the founder of Complexity Planning and Urbanism (CPU), a research laboratory (CPU-Lab) and related Masters atelier (CPU&Ai) at the MSA.
+CPU uses a complexity framework to develop new digital tools, computational thinking and urban theory for evolutionary and emergent city systems.
+Sengupta is co-founder of ComplexSouth, a research network examining complexity and urbanism in the Global South, and a core member of the team of SusInfra.

 Dr Eric Cheung is a fully qualified architect in the UK.
 His research covers the investigation and development of advanced digital analytical methods and tools to explore and understand urban sustainability as the spatiotemporal relationships between urban spatial structures and human actions.
 He was RA on SASSI, TOSSIB and R2W.